Michael Kiske: Collaborations and guest appearances

 During 2013, Kiske took part in Timo Tolkki's metal opera project Avalon.
 Michael sang the self-titled track on the project's debut album The Land of New Hope.
 In the same year he also sang as a guest on the duet "Fly", featured on Infinita Symphonia's self-titled album.
 During December, he participated in the "Christmas Metal Symphony 2013 tour", sharing the stage with Joey Belladonna, Udo Dirkschneider, Chuck Billy, Joacim Cans, Floor Jansen and a symphonic orchestra.

 In 2014, he sang on the duet "Black And White Forever", featured on Starchild's self-titled debut album.

 During 2015, Kiske sang as a guest on the title track of the Wolfpakk album Rise of the Animal.
 In August of the same year he sang as a special guest with Rock Meets Classic (a project featuring Mat Sinner and the Bohemian Symphony Orchestra Prague) performing at the Rock of Ages Festival and at Wacken Open Air Festival.
-On September 19, he performed at the Rock In Rio festival with the band Noturnall.
+On 19 September, he performed at the Rock In Rio festival with the band Noturnall.

 In 2016, he participated as a guest vocalist on the Hansen & Friends XXX : 30 Years of Metal album and on the project's performance at Wacken Open Air Festival.
-The live performance was recorded and released on both CD and DVD under the title Hansen & Friends Thank You Wacken, on June 23, 2017.
+The live performance was recorded and released on both CD and DVD under the title Hansen & Friends Thank You Wacken, on 23 June 2017.
 During the same year he also sang on the duet "Halleluja" with Swedish singer Aino Löwenmark, featured on her album "Human".
 Kiske returned to work on this recording with ex.
 SupaRed-members, the guitar player Sandro Giampietro and drummer Jürgen Spiegel.

 During 2018, Kiske sang on the duets "Angel Of Light" and "King Thorgan's Hymn", featured on the album Legend of Valley Doom part 2 by Marius Danielsen.

 In 2022, Kiske sang on the song "A King Has Gone", featured on the album Universal by Michael Schenker Group.
 The song was a tribute to Ronnie James Dio and featured guest appearances by former Rainbow members Tony Carey, Bob Daisley and Bobby Rondinelli.

+During 2025, Kiske sang as a guest on the song "Losing More Than You’ve Ever Had", featured on the album Balls To The Wall Reloaded by Dirkschneider.
+The album was a re-recording of Accept's classic album Balls to the Wall (1983) and included the participation of various rock and metal vocalists.